nghiant2710/Resin-Owncloud6/README.md

 `$ git push resin master`

-###You can start OwnCloud by accessing '<yourPiIPAddress>:<portNumber>/owncloud>' (Example: 192.168.2.123:80/owncloud) on your web browser.
+You can start OwnCloud by accessing `<yourPiIPAddress>:<portNumber>/owncloud>` (Example: 192.168.2.123:80/owncloud) on your web browser.
 In this project, only port 80 and 443 are exposed and accessible.

 ![Owncloud Login Page](/images/Login.JPG)